 A common mistake is to think you need every expert in the Project Team, which results in teams with 7, 8 or even more team members (=never a good idea).
 If you need experts occasionally treat them as external experts and invite them to workshops whenever you need them.

 As a summary, the following roles are key and optional parts of every Business Design project:

 The Team Manager leads a project team and is accountable for the results of a Business Design project.
 He / she is a MacGyver type of person with an overview of all activities involved in the Business Design project driving the project team to high performance.

 The Team Expert is a member of the project team and, thus, accountable for the results of a Business Design project.
 He / she contributes to the success of the project with his / her expertise in engineering, sales, marketing or finance, whilst running through the innovation process.

 A Business Design Coach is an expert in how to manage and facilitate the Business Design process.
 He is NOT part of the team but helps each individual and the team as social entity to apply the Business Design approach with its guiding principles, process, roles and tools.

 ...is highly interested in the results of the Business Design project and, thus, supports the project as a power promoter.
 He / she signs off budgets, allocates resources, “protects” the team, and intrinsically motivates colleagues to support you.
 Key activities are:

 He /she is accessible for all team members (via direct and fast channels, e.g. SMS, WhatsApp) throughout a Business Design project (NO proxies, PAs and other hierarchical boundaries etc.).

-...is a trained hardware or software engineer who has broad knowledge about prototyping procedures and making things happened under pressure to support validation and testing.
-Key activities are:
+...is a trained hardware or software engineer who has broad knowledge about prototyping procedures and making things happen under pressure to support validation and testing.

 ...has a scientific background and his highly experienced in qualitative as well as quantitative research methods to study customers, users and other market players.
 Key activities are: